hoangthutra01/Ecommerce-Sales-Analytics/README.md

 The order data table includes information about store ID, order date, category, market segment, region, quantity, price, and profit.

 I have cleaned both of these data tables using Bigquery.
-I then imported the 2 cleaned data tables to PowerBI to visualize the data.
+I then imported the 2 cleaned data tables to Tableau to visualize the data.